 In another case with this firm, one of their lawyers took a blatantly frivolous position to try to deny my client’s entitlement to fees.
 That too resulted in a ton of unnecessary work.
 The bank eventually lost their argument.
 During the hearing to determine the amount of fees, the presiding judge quoted Roco Tobacco (USA), Inc. v.
 Florida Div. of Alcoholic Beverages, 934 So.
 2d 479, 482 (Fla.
 3d DCA 2004) stating, “[b]ecause [the bank] and its counsel took legal positions and actions to be litigious and, in effect, ‘invited [my client] to dance,’ they should now be bound by the consequences of those actions.”
 The judge found I was entitled to every penny of the hourly rate I was seeking in that case.

-Thankfully, we helped save this client’s home and helped him recover his attorneys’ fees and costs.
+Thankfully, we helped this client save his home and helped him recover his attorneys’ fees and costs.
 And, since this case I am pleased to report that this particular firm, and another “escalation” firm we had a similar case with, have been less litigious, more reasonable, and more eager to cut deals to help our clients achieve their goals.

 If you or someone you know is facing foreclosure or improper debt collection, feel free to give us a call at 855-55-ROSEN.